AlgoTradingHub/theplatform-book/source/verbs/other/sv.md

-# Dyadic sv

-Scalar from vector
+# Dyadic scalar from vector

+Joins vector elements into a scalar.

 **Syntax:** ``x sv y; sv[x;y]``

+where `x` is a separation symbol, `y` is a vector.

 _Examples with string:_